loekd/ServiceFabric.ServiceBus/README.md

 Need some help to get started?
 Have a look at: 'https://github.com/loekd/ServiceFabric.ServiceBus/tree/master/ServiceFabric.ServiceBus.Demo'

 ## Nuget Packages:
-Two packages, one for Receiving Brokered Messsages, and one (optional) for Sending them.
+Three packages, one for Receiving Brokered Messsages on the full .NET framework, one for Netstandard 2.0.
+One (optional) package for Sending them.

 ### ServiceFabric.ServiceBus.Services
 https://www.nuget.org/packages/ServiceFabric.ServiceBus.Services